lmajano/to-the-future-with-cbFutures/readme.md

-# ITB 2020 : To The Future With `cbPromises` :rocket:
+# ITB 2020 : To The Future With `cbFutures` :rocket:

 > by Luis Majano - Ortus Solutions